amqp-node/amqplib/doc/channel_api.md

  * `locale`: the desired locale for error messages, I suppose.
 RabbitMQ only ever uses `en_US`; which, happily, is the default.

+The socket options will be passed to the socket library (`net` or `tls`).
+They must be fields set on the object supplied; i.e., not on a prototype.
+This is useful for supplying certificates and so on for an SSL connection; see the [SSL guide][ssl-doc].

 Returns a promise which will either be resolved with an open `ChannelModel` or rejected with a sympathetically-worded error (in